What's all this about Watts, Volts, and Amps? Good question. Some info is here below, and more can be found at: see short version.

 "current" is a stuff that can flow through wires.
 Ignore them, they're

 wrong.
-Elecric charge is like a stuff that exists inside all wires, but
+Yes, elecric charge is like a stuff that exists inside all wires,

 internal charge-stuff starts flowing.
 We call the flow by the name "an